thijswerrij/ActivityGraph/demo_examples.md

 ```

-When you post this request to the server (in my case I posted it to Alice's inbox, `http://localhost:5000/user/alice/inbox`), it will get converted to an activity which encloses a "Post" object with message "See you soon!".
-This message is attributed to Bob, and as Alice is the only recipient, it gets forwarded to her.
+When you post this request to the server (in my case I posted it to Bob's outbox, `http://localhost:5000/user/bob/outbox`), it will get converted to an activity which encloses a "Post" object with message "See you soon!".
+This message is attributed to Bob, and as Alice is the only recipient, it gets forwarded to her inbox.
 If you visit `http://localhost:5000/user/alice/inbox`, you will now see the message in her inbox.
 As this message has both links to Alice and Bob, we should see this represented in our graph now:

 ![Graph](img/graph2.png)